ShapDBM: Exploring Decision Boundary Maps in Shapley Space: Introduction

 \section{Introduction}

-Decision Boundary Maps (DBMs)\,\citep{dbm_original} are 2D images that visualises how a trained ML classification model partitions the high-dimensional data space.
-They use dimensionality reduction to project the data from high dimensions to 2D, train an inverse projection to reverse this operation, and use this inverse to generate data samples for all image pixels.
-The pixels are next coloured to map the model's decision at these samples.
-Yet, the \emph{quality} of a DBM highly depends on how the projection maps the data to 2D: if the projection mixes too many samples of different classes, the DBM will be fragmented, wrongly conveying that the trained model (and not the DBM) is problematic.
-This becomes particularly apparent when DBMs are used to study models trained on more complex datasets\,\citep{rodrigues19, DBM_eval}.
+Decision Boundary Maps (DBMs)\,\cite{dbm_original} show how a trained classification model partitions its high-dimensional data space.
+They use dimensionality reduction (DR) to project data to 2D, train an inverse projection to reverse this mapping to create samples for all image pixels, and colour pixels to map the model's decision at these samples.
+Recent work has shown that all existing \emph{data space} DBMs -- which map samples from data space to 2D via DR -- only depict a fixed/smooth interpolating \emph{surface} through these samples\,\cite{wang_2024}.
+Complex ML models have complex decision zones.
+Given the inherent limitation of all DR methods in preserving neighborhoods\,\cite{espadoto19}, this leads to poor quality, fragmented, DBMs which wrongly convey that the trained model (and not the DBM) is problematic\,\cite{rodrigues19, DBM_eval}.

-Recent work has shown that all existing \emph{data space} DBMs -- which use projections of samples directly from the data space to 2D -- only visualise a fixed and smooth interpolating \emph{surface} through these samples\,\citep{wang_2024}.
-When trained on complex ML datasets, models will have complex decision zones which, when cut by this surface, will yield the mentioned colour islands.

-In this paper, we show that \emph{transforming} the data in the high dimensional space before projection can lead to higher-quality, and easier to interpret, DBMs.
-We propose \textbf{ShapDBM}, a new technique that creates DBMs using the data's Shapley values~\citep{shap}, a feature importance metric that has been shown to produce projection scatterplots with greater clarity\,\citep{shap_clustering}.
-Using our technique, Figure~\ref{fig:svhn_data_shap_maps} shows a high quality map of the full SVHN dataset (created by our technique) for the first time in the DBM literature.
-We test our technique in three case studies.
-We compare our results, both in terms of the created DBMs and using established quality metrics, against existing DBMs using data-space projections.
+We show that \emph{transforming} the data before projection can lead to higher-quality, easier to interpret, DBMs, by \textbf{ShapDBM}, a technique that creates DBMs using the data's Shapley values\,\cite{shap}, a feature importance metric known to produce projection scatterplots with greater clarity\,\cite{shap_clustering}.
+Figure~\ref{fig:svhn_data_shap_maps} shows a high quality map (created by ShapDBM) of the full SVHN dataset for the first time in the literature.
+On three case studies, we show that ShapDBM delivers DBMs which are better visually and \emph{vs} established quality metrics than existing DBMs using data-space projections.